 You may not need to go nuts building your beta, but eventually, the small things will turn into big things.
 Make sure your team can deliver at the level you are expecting.
 Get a tour of recent projects the agency has completed.
 Ask probing questions to gauge whether or not you are on the same page about build quality.

 The right team will inspire confidence, explaining where they intend to put your dollars to work, and the areas that can wait.

 Much like your car, which has a motor and drivetrain to control how the car runs, and an interior and body which dictate how the car looks and feels, websites have a similar pairing.
 The “backend” is the code that controls the major workings of the site, while the “frontend” affects the bits that users actually see and interact with.

 These two sides of the website each have their own considerations and can be built to different standards.
 It can often be easier to tell when the frontend is not living up the hype, while the backend will require more knowledge and probing questions to discern the quality of the build.

 Money can be a touchy subject, but here goes.
-Sometimes a web agency isn’t the right choice.
+Sometimes a web agency isn’t the right choice, considering the cost of web development.
 Maybe you’re bootstrapping a personal project and would be better served by a freelancer.
 Or perhaps you have KPIs and a timeline that require the support an agency can provide.
 As you might imagine, the larger the agency, the more you can expect to spend.
-It isn’t simply that larger agencies are more expensive, though that may be part of it, agencies bring specialists rather than generalists.
+It isn’t simply that larger agencies are more expensive, though that may be part of it.
+Agencies bring specialists rather than generalists.
 There may be as many as ten people involved at various stages, each devoted to a different aspect of the project.

 Wrapping It Up

-Building a custom web application, or even a custom CMS website, should be an exciting and collaborative process.
+Building a custom web application, an iOT implementation, or even a custom CMS website, should be an exciting and collaborative process.
 Understanding the ins and outs of the development cycle will ease tension and ensure the deliverables live up to your expectations.